Natt913/JPProject/README.md

 #### Static Keyword
 Fields that have the static modifier in their declaration are called static fields or class variables.
 They are associated with the class, rather than with any object.
 Every instance of the class shares a class variable, which is in one fixed location in memory.
 Any object can change the value of a class variable, but class variables can also be manipulated without creating an instance of the class.

+#### Collections
+The root interface in the collection hierarchy.
+A collection represents a group of objects, known as its elements.
+Some collections allow duplicate elements and others do not.
+Some are ordered and others unordered.
+The JDK does not provide any direct implementations of this interface: it provides implementations of more specific subinterfaces like Set and List.
+This interface is typically used to pass collections around and manipulate them where maximum generality is desired.

 # Credits
 - Oracle